snowdrop/cloud-native-dvlpt-demo/jenkins-pipeline.md

 oc apply -f rb_jenkins.yaml
 ```

-- Then now, you should be able to see that your pipeline has started and is part of the job `demo/cloud-native-backend` created under the jenkins instance
+- Then now, you should be able to see that your pipeline has started

+![](image/pipeline-started.png)

+- And that the job `demo/cloud-native-backend` has been created under the jenkins instance
   running within the `infra` namespace

-![](image/pipeline-started.png)

 ![](image/job-created.png)